srcmaxim/srcmaxim.github.io/content/posts/approaches-that-are-used-for-event-driven-apps.md

 The test-utils package provides a [TopologyTestDriver](https://www.confluent.io/blog/testing-kafka-streams/) that can be used to pipe data through a Topology that is either assembled manually using Processor API or via the DSL using StreamsBuilder.
 The test driver simulates the library runtime that continuously fetches records from input topics and processes them by traversing the topology.

-You can use TopologyTestDriver in tests as a code or converts an ASCII Kafka Topology description into a hand drawn diagram: https://zz85.github.io/kafka-streams-viz/.
+You can use TopologyTestDriver in tests as code or converts an ASCII Kafka Topology description into a hand drawn diagram: https://zz85.github.io/kafka-streams-viz/.

 ```
 Topology